Educate, Liberate, Innovate: Transcending Boundaries in Prison and Post-Prison Education

-In 2021, the inaugural Rise Up conference drew over 650 registrants and raised over $25,000 to fund the conference and compensate directly impacted presenters for their time and experiences.
-The conference featured speakers from throughout the country as well as from around the world!
-We were honored to hear the stories of system-impacted individuals who have been released and are now working in incredible positions once thought unattainable, such as physicians, lawyers, directors, professors, and more.
-We hope to expand on this incredible start with our second annual Rise Up conference in September 2022.
+In the first two years, the Rise Up conference drew over 1100 registrants and raised over $50,000 to fund the conference and compensate directly impacted presenters for their time, expertise, and experiences.
+The conference had speakers from throughout the US as well as from around the world!
+We were honored to hear the stories of system-impacted individuals who have been released and are now working in incredible positions once thought unattainable, including physicians, lawyers, directors, professors, accountants, and more.
+We hope to expand on this incredible start with our third annual Rise Up conference in September 2023.

 Higher education in prison is a field that has experienced a period of rapid expansion over the last twenty years.
 Although there is a lot of discussion in this field about the importance of including directly impacted people, it is rare to see spaces where those directly impacted people are leading the conversation.
 Many college-in-prison programs include directly impacted people as tokens on panel discussions, but rarely are they included in leadership positions.
 The time has come for those with lived experience to set the full agenda for the conversations we believe need to be had.
 While there is value in working with those who were not incarcerated as collaborators and thought partners, these conversations must be led by those affected by college in prison programs.
 After all, our expertise and perspectives should be strongly valued in the field, because we lived through it and thrived!